Table of contents

 The post-pandemic world has demonstrated time and time again that remote work has changed the lives of many.
 The latest example is a record-high employment rate for people with disabilities.

-Earlier this month, Bloomberg reported that about 5.6 million disabled men and women ages 16-64 were employed in August, based on data from the Bureau of Labor Statistics.
+In August 2022, Bloomberg reported that about 5.6 million disabled men and women ages 16-64 were employed in August, based on data from the Bureau of Labor Statistics.
 The share of people with disabilities working or looking for work was 37.6% that month, almost five percentage points higher than in April 2020, at the start of the pandemic.

 One of the biggest obstacles preventing this group from accessing fair employment opportunities is commuting.
 The increase in employment for people with disabilities is partly because they don’t have to transport themselves to a physical office.